ilg-archived/qemu/gnuarmeclipse/devices/support/README.md

 - bitband regions (array of {name, address})

-# Development details
+# Development environment details

-These details are relevant in my development environments, and are here as a convenience for myself.
+These details are relevant in my development environments, and are here as a convenience for myself, to easily copy/paste them to the terminal.

+The location of the folder:

 ```
 cd /Users/ilg/Work/qemu/gnuarmeclipse-qemu.git/gnuarmeclipse/devices/support
 ```

-The development version of `xcdl` is:
+Before installing a new `xcdl` version, run the development version with:

 ```
 /Users/ilg/My\ Files/MacBookPro\ Projects/XCDL/xcdl-js.git/bin/xcdl \